 - The Real Fisherman's Wharf: To see the less-tarted-up Fisherman's Wharf, turn toward the water at the alley next to Castagnola’s, walk past Scoma’s to the end of short pier, where you can watch some enterprising herons and egrets jockeying to steal fish from the local bait shop.
 To see fishermen bringing in their catch, come here EARLY, about 6:00 to 7:00 a.m.

 - The Cannery Shopping Center: Jefferson at Leavenworth.
-Originally a Del Monte cannery, built in 1907 and the world's largest fruit and vegetable cannery by 1909, today it houses a shopping and dining area.
+It's in an old Del Monte canning factory, built in 1907 and the world's largest fruit and vegetable cannery by 1909.
+Today, it houses a shopping and dining area.
 Upstairs restaurants have nice views.

 - San Francisco Maritime National Historic Park: Run by the National Park Service, the Hyde Street Pier museum provides a good overview of San Francisco's maritime history.
 Exhibits include the ferryboat Eureka (possibly the largest floating wooden vessel in the world), the C. A. Thayer and the Balaclutha.

 Where to "Go" at Fisherman's Wharf